opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 RML (RDF Mapping Language) is used by the OpenDataSoft platform to describe how a dataset should be represented in RDF.

-This section explains how to create a RML mapping using [YARRRML](http://rml.io/yarrrml/).
+This section explains how to create an RML mapping using [YARRRML](http://rml.io/yarrrml/).
 YARRRML is a representation of RML using the YAML syntax.

 ## Running example

 To illustrate how RML mapping works, [roman-emperors](https://data.opendatasoft.com/explore/dataset/roman-emperors%40public/table) dataset will be used as an example.
-It contains informations about roman emperors from 26 BC to 395 AD.
+It contains information about Roman emperors from 26 BC to 395 AD.

 ## RML rules

-A RML mapping contains rules that define how facts of a RDF dataset are generated from an OpenDataSoft dataset.
+An RML mapping contains rules that define how facts of an RDF dataset are generated from an OpenDataSoft dataset.
 In other words, it defines how each record is translated into triples (subject of a resource, predicate, object).

-There is 3 types of rule that define:
+There are 3 types of rules that define:

 * How IRIs of resources are generated
 * What are the classes of the resources